 - Teachers need leadership support and resources to respond to what they hear from families and community members.
 How might school leaders position themselves and make much-needed supports and resources more readily available?

 - Programs like home visits that encourage teachers to get to know the students in environments outside school are renowned for their ability to build trust, empathy, and mutual respect between families, students and schools.

 - Community walks get educators to think beyond the classroom and into the community.
 Teachers can explore the existing resources in a neighborhood and perhaps see a situation from another perspective.

 - Think about how you communicate with parents.
 How do you make phone calls and send information home?
 Do you let them know that you see them as partners and as experts on their child?

 - Everyone from teachers to bus drivers to district administrators has a role in supporting and welcoming families.
-Speaking of his former role as director of his school’s family-community engagement department, Bergman says, “I didn’t realize until it was too late that there were people who had a lot of authority that they didn’t see this as their work.
+Eyal Bergman, a doctoral student at Harvard who worked with Mapp on the framework’s revision, is a former family and community engagement officer in Cajon Valley Union School District in California.
+Recalling his former role, Bergman says, “I didn’t realize until it was too late that there were people who had a lot of authority that didn’t see this as their work.
 The director of HR needs to see how it helps his or her goals, the director of transportation needs to see it.
 They all need to see how it helps drive system wide improvement.
 Integrated means from HR to IT to curriculum, it’s everybody’s job.”